 How does wind affect plants?
 Wind is air in motion, and strong winds can cause plants to sway excessively, pulling and tugging on their roots.
-This continual movement interferes with the roots ability to remain grounded within the soil, which reduces the plant's ability to absorb water, leading to severe water stress and even death.
-Let's take a look at how does wind affect plant size, plant wind protection for your garden and plants that do well in windy places.
+This continual movement interferes with the roots' ability to remain grounded within the soil, which reduces the plant's ability to absorb water, leading to severe water stress and even death.
+Let's take a look at how wind affects plant size, plant wind protection for your garden, and plants that do well in windy places.

 How Does Wind Affect Plant Size?

 Wind affects the growth and development of plants in many ways.
 Shorter growth and abnormal development results from excessive movement caused by wind.
 This is a common occurrence seen in plants grown in windy areas.
 In addition to disrupting the root-soil relationship, the combination of wind and sun affects plant size.
 The amount of these two elements can quickly determine how plant surfaces dry.
 Thus, wind increases water loss through evaporation.
 As a result, wind-blown plants require more watering or they will develop water stress and could die.
 Strong winds can also damage plants by breaking them, distorting their growth, and lowers the air temperature around plants, which reduces their rate of growth.
 Finally, wind can spread pathogens from one place to another, especially when accompanied by rain.
 Windblown rain can spread spores from infected plants to healthy ones, quickly inhibiting their ability to sustain healthy growth and plant size.

 You can help protect your garden by incorporating hardy trees and shrubs such as:

 - Cabbage palm